mmagnus/rna-tools/README.md

 ## History

+170319 Add clanstix (move it from its own GitHub repository).

 170311 Get seq (v2) gets segments of chains with correct numbering

 170308 Add fixing missing atoms of bases, and O2'